imoralc/PyIFSview/README.md

 ## Usage:

-In here we show how to use PyIFSview for a IFS datacube (three dimensional) First of all we have to import our library previously install and some dependecies
+In here we show how to use PyIFSview for a IFS datacube (three dimensional) First of all we have to import our library previously install

 ```python
     from PyIFSview import PyIFSview